Bookrage001/osc/resources/docs/widgets-reference.md

 **Important note about position (`left` & `top`)** : by default, the widget will be positioned according to the normal flow of the page (from left to right, by order of creation).

+## CSS

+The css property can be used to override theming variables (see [theming](theming.md) for a widget.
+Also, some widgets expose specific theming variables that allow a finer customization.

 ## Widget specifics

 Each widget type comes with an additional set of specific properties which are described in the pages listed below.